influxdata/terraform-google-influx/modules/tick-instance-group/README.md

-# Managed Instance Group
+# TICK Instance Group

-This folder contains a [Terraform](https://www.terraform.io/) module to deploy a [Managed Instance Group](https://cloud.google.com/compute/docs/instance-groups/#managed_instance_groups) in [GCP](https://cloud.google.com/).
+This folder contains a [Terraform](https://www.terraform.io/) module to deploy a [Regional Managed Instance Group](https://cloud.google.com/compute/docs/instance-groups/#managed_instance_groups) in [GCP](https://cloud.google.com/).
 The module is used to create Managed Instance Groups for InfluxDB, Kapacitor and Chronograf.

 ## How do you use this module?